typeable/compaREST/test/golden/common/property-removed/report.md

 #### `$(Object)`

-Property `property2` has become required.
+Property `property2` is no longer required.

 ### 📱⬅️ JSON Response – 200